DrTreEsq/GitHub_Portfolio/courses.md

 1. DeepLearning.AI: TensorFlow Developer Data and Deployment Specialization Certificate, in progress📍
 2. Meta Backend Developer Professional Certificate, in progress📍
-3. Swift 5 iOS Application Developer Specialization (next🚀)
-4. DeepLearning.AI: AI for Medicine Specialization Certificate
+3. DeepLearning.AI: AI for Medicine Specialization Certificate
-5. Stanford University: AI in Healthcare Specialization Certificate
+4. Stanford University: AI in Healthcare Specialization Certificate

 also taking neuroscience courses and searching for University pre-med, chemistry, and biology courses to pursue MD, PhD: Neuroscience